Celebrate fall with homemade apple fritters! These fried apple fritters are topped with a cinnamon-vanilla glaze and easy to make too.

 - All-purpose flour: I always recommend spooning and leveling your flour when measuring it to ensure you don’t measure out too much by mistake.

-- Granulated sugar: I added just 1/4 cup sugar to the batter to lightly sweeten it.
-Fritter dough isn’t very sweet, which is why you always want to glaze apple fritters.
+- Granulated sugar: I added just 1/3 cup sugar to the batter to lightly sweeten it.
+Fritter dough isn’t very sweet, which is why you always want to glaze them after they’re fried.

 - Spices: Ground cinnamon and nutmeg add a lovely fall flavor, while salt enhances the apple flavor and balances out the sweet glaze.